nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Design considerations:

-We intentionaally chose to store completed prescriptions in its own `completedPrescriptionList.json` file, away from the original `prescriptionList.json`.
+We intentionally chose to store completed prescriptions in its own `completedPrescriptionList.json` file, away from the original `prescriptionList.json`.
 By separating them into two different storages, we help to enhance security of the data as if users were to accidentally manually delete one of the files, the other would still be in tact, and the user would not lose their data in its entirety.

 ### Check prescription interaction feature